How to Wrap Your Gifts: 6 Basic Techniques

 How to wrap flowers

-Our last method had to be the viral Japanese swivel blitz – a unique and quick wrapping technique used in Japan which only uses one bit of tape or sticker at the end.
+Okay, now we’re getting into serious gift wrapping prowess, but don’t worry this method is easier than it sounds… The viral Japanese swivel blitz is a unique and quick wrapping technique from Japanese origins which only requires one bit of tape or a sticker.
+Master this technique and you’ll be able to flaunt your festive skills this Christmas as everyone marvels at your incredible wrapping quality.
 So if you don’t want to fiddle with bits of tape cutting, simply try this innovative method.

 We hope you enjoyed our easy to make wrapping gift techniques and feel confident enough to try at least one of them.
 Don’t forget that you can jazz up any packaging by sticking on colourful pompoms, adding a thick satin ribbon, or even using spray mount glitter to give any present an extra festive look 😉